The 2026 Urban Tree Festival

 🌿 New Chapter for Urban Tree Festival 🌿

 This May, Urban Tree Festival will have a dedicated home in New Cross for the duration of the festival, creating a central space for gathering, creativity and tree-focused conversation.
-Alongside our walks and city-wide events, we’ll be hosting a tree-themed art exhibition at the site (separate open call coming soon!), bringing artists together to explore London’s urban forest in new and unexpected ways.
+Alongside our walks and city-wide events, we’ll be hosting a tree-themed art exhibition at the site, bringing artists together to explore London’s urban forest in new and unexpected ways.

 Saturday 9th May

-10.30am - 4.00pm Daily During the Festival - Urban Forest Exhibition - The Urban Forest Exhibition at Art Hub Studios runs daily 10.30am–4.00pm, with late openings on Saturdays 9th and 16th, showcasing tree-inspired artworks exploring London’s urban forest, with a pop-up cafe for drinks and cake run by the student intern team from Goldsmiths University.
+10.30am - 4.00pm Daily During the Festival - Urban Forest Exhibition - The Urban Forest Exhibition at Art Hub Studios runs daily with a late openings on Saturday 9th, showcasing tree-inspired artworks exploring London’s urban forest, with a pop-up cafe for drinks and cake run by the student intern team from Goldsmiths University.

-10.00am - 11.30am Clemson’s Park - Tree Safari - A gentle, family-friendly outdoor session where children explore leaves and create nature crowns, celebrating trees through hands-on discovery and craft.
+10.00am - 11.30am - Clemson’s Park Tree Safari, Derby - A gentle, creative session for young children and their grown-ups to explore leaves and make nature crowns together.

 11.00am - 3.00pm - Greenwich Park: Orchard Open Day - Join the Royal Parks team to explore the Queen's Orchard - home to a wonderful range of fruit trees and rich with history.
 Speak to experts and take part in a range of activities.
 Suitable for people of all ages.

-2.00pm - 3.00pm - The Poetry of Trees: a creative workshop - A creative writing workshop with author Olivia Sprinkel, blending poetry and ecotherapy to explore deep connections with trees and the more-than-human world.
+2.00pm - 3.00pm - The Poetry of Trees: a creative workshop - A creative writing workshop with author Olivia Sprinkel, blending poetry and ecotherapy to explore deep connections with trees and the more-than-human world, at Art Hub Studios.

-Urban Forest Opening Night - Art Hub Studios - 5.30pm - 8.00pm - The first ever Urban Forest exhibition at Art Hub Studios launches with a lively private view, featuring art, a bar and immersive happenings celebrating trees, creativity and community - all welcome!
+UTF Launch event!
+5.30pm - 8.00pm - Urban Forest Opening Night - Art Hub Studios - The first ever Urban Forest exhibition at Art Hub Studios launches with a lively private view, featuring art, a bar and immersive happenings celebrating trees, creativity and community - All welcome!

 Sunday 10th May